Peter Rawlinson, Baron Rawlinson of Ewell: Retirement

 He retired from the House of Commons in 1978, and was created a life peer on 17 April 1978 as Baron Rawlinson of Ewell, of Ewell in the County of Surrey.
 He harboured hopes of being appointed Lord Chancellor or Lord Chief Justice (the law having been changed in 1974 to permit a Roman Catholic to take the former position, widely seen at the time as a measure to permit Rawlinson to take the job) but his politics diverged from those of the new Conservative leader, Margaret Thatcher, and he was never offered either position.
-In the Lords, he supported restrictions on abortion and divorce, and resisted the introduction of conditional fees in legal cases.
+In the Lords, he supported restrictions on abortion and divorce.
+He voted against the introduction of conditional fees in 1990.

 After retiring he defended the Daily Mail in a libel action brought by the Unification Church in 1980, and retired from practice at the bar in 1985, but was President of the Senate of Inns of Court and the Bar from 1986 to 1987.
 He was also an Honorary Member of the American Bar Association, and an Honorary Fellow of the American College Trial Lawyers.
+In retirement, he lived in an apartment within New Wardour Castle in Wiltshire.

 Other interests

-He was also an author, having published a book of poetry in 1943, his autobiography in 1989, books on themes inspired by his Catholic faith, and several novels on legal themes; one, Hatred and Contempt, won the Rumpole Award.
-He also enjoyed landscape painting and the theatre.
+Rawlinson was also an author, having published a book of poetry in 1943, his autobiography in 1989, books on themes inspired by his Catholic faith, and several novels on legal themes; one, Hatred and Contempt, won the Rumpole Award.
+He also wrote a 1987 documentary series for BBC Radio 3 called The Jesuits.

 He was a member of White's and the Marylebone Cricket Club, the vice-president of the Royal Automobile Club, and president of the Friends of London Oratory from 1980 to 1995.
 He was also a director of Daily Telegraph plc.
+He enjoyed landscape painting and the theatre.